AdXR-io/AdXR/README.md

 - Pre and Post Ad Processes: You can add custom logic before and after displaying an ad.
 - Error Handling: The getAd() function is wrapped in a do-catch block to handle potential errors.
 - Asynchronous Execution: The showAd() function uses Swift's async/await pattern for non-blocking ad display.
+- Determining state of ad: The ```.isShowingAd``` variable of the player can be used to determine if the ad window is being shown in your app.
 ```swift
 private func showAd() {
     Task {